Quick Links

 • Students show good levels of resilience and confidence when performing in specific activities.

-• Students show good self-discipline and understand its importance when taking part in different activities.
+• Students show good discipline and understand its importance when taking part in different activities.

 • Students will have a clear understanding of sportsmanship and gamesmanship.